shubham12412/my_github_help/README.md

 # Quoting code

 You can call out code or a command within a sentence with single backticks.
 The text within the backticks will not be formatted
+To format code or text into its own distinct block, use triple backticks.

 ```
 sometimes its boring